mogulla3/rspec.nvim/README.md

   -- File path to save the last failed spec result. last_failed_result_path = vim.fn.stdpath("data") .. "/" .. "rspec_last_failed_result",

+  -- Command to open the file to jump to.
+  -- Examples of other alternatives: vsplit, split, tabedit jump_command = "edit",
 )
 ```

 ### Commands

-Then, you can run rspec and view the results through the following command.
+Then, you can use the following commands.

 |Command|Description|
 |:--|:--|